d13co/ghostofavm/README.md

-# Ghostkit & Ghost contracts
+# Ghostkit & Ghost contracts on Algorand

 Ghost contracts: Contracts that do not exist on chain.
 They are simulated (created on the fly) to return data efficiently from the AVM.